Homemade Chewy Granola Bars are a cinch to make from pantry staples. Gluten free and kid friendly, they're a great, low-sugar snack option!

-That said, the secret ingredient, along with all the other ingredients in this recipe, are kitchen staples so we can whip these granola bars up anytime.
-I’m thinking they’ll become regular weekly meal prep items for us, along with Maple Cinnamon Oatmeal Bars, Maple Pumpkin Oatmeal Bars, Almond Flour Blueberry Muffins, and Cranberry Chocolate Almond Energy Bites, to have on hand for easy and healthy snacking.
-With summer break just around the corner, lord knows we’ll need them!
+That said, all the secret ingredients are pantry staples so we can whip these granola bars up anytime.
+Along with Maple Cinnamon Oatmeal Bars, Maple Pumpkin Oatmeal Bars, Almond Flour Blueberry Muffins, and Cranberry Chocolate Almond Energy Bites, they’re great to have on hand for easy and healthy snacking.

-- Along the same lines, I haven’t tested this recipe with any other sweetener besides honey.
+• Along the same lines, I have not tested this recipe with any other sweetener besides honey.
 Its thick and sticky texture keeps the bars together.

-- I use almonds and pecans in my chewy granola bars though you could most likely use whatever nut or seed you have on hand.
+• I use almonds and pecans in my chewy granola bars though you could use whatever nut or seed you have on hand.

 Let’s do this!